Pelosi strikes back: 'I think I’m worth the trouble'

 "We're paving a way for a new generation of leadership, and I respect any opinion that my members have,” she said.
 “But my decision about how long I stay is not up to them.”

+On Thursday, she gathered about a dozen dissenting Democrats, including Ryan, for a private meeting about how the party can move forward from the disagreement.
+The lawmakers declined to tell reporters what they had discussed, but said it was an initial meeting and that more may follow.

-And while Democrats have been on a losing streak lately — going down to defeat in all of the special congressional elections so far this year — she said that would turn around soon.
+While Democrats have been on a losing streak lately — going down to defeat in all of the special congressional elections so far this year — Pelosi said that would turn around soon.

 “History is on our side,” she said, noting that presidents almost always lose House seats in their first midterm election.